 - To replace the Yukon's Free Entry system for mining exploration with a system that protects First Nations rights, sensitive environments, and other economic interests.

 Placer mining is where gold dust, and flakes and (if a miner is lucky) nuggets, are found loose in the river gravel.
 It does, however, have an impact on the environment.

 Proposed and upcoming hard rock (as opposed to placer) mines in the Yukon can be viewed here.

-Currently active hard rock mines in the Yukon can be viewed here.
+Currently active and abandoned hard rock mines in the Yukon can be viewed here.